 We’ve become accustomed to giving away our self-responsibility and in my opinion it is wrong and creates much more problems than it solves.

 I wouldn’t wait for the green light.

-I’d look left and right, probably 5 times more than I usually would, but eventually I‘d just pull the trigger and break the god-damn law.
+I’d look left and right, probably 5 times more than usual, but eventually I‘d just pull the trigger and break that god-damn law.

 Why wouldn’t I?

 The chances of hitting someone would be virtually non-existent, which leaves fear of punishment.
-I don’t have that fear, because I have options (more on that later).
+I don’t have that fear, because I have options.
 More often than not I’ll be able to get rid of the fines (which I receive in spades by the way), other-times I’ll just pay.
 It is a price I happily pay for my freedom.

 In case it isn’t obvious, every situation is different, so each time I consider ignoring a rule I ask myself the following: